wp-plugins/php-everywhere/readme.txt

 A: You can find a usage guide on the options page

+**Q: Does this Plugin support multiple PHP instances?**

+A: Yes, but you need to check for a position parameter usinf if statements in your PHP snippet.

 == Screenshots ==

 1. This is the plugins post and pages option.
 Paste your PHP or HTML into this option and place the shortcode where you want the plugin to appear.
+2. This is the plugins multiple PHP instance functionality

 == Changelog ==
 1.0:

 *   release

+1.1:

+*   added multiple PHP instances